bludwar/CANVAScourses/Navigating_CANVAS.md

 *   Syllabus: The syllabus spells out all course policies, but it also contains a lot of useful information regarding where to find additional help or resources.
 If you have any question regarding this course, the syllabus is a great first place to look.

-*   Textbook: This is a link to the free OpenStax text book we are using

-*   Visible Body Courseware: This is a link to the website we use for lab exercises.
-You can also go directly to [Visible Body](http://courseware.visiblebody.com/).

 *   Student Course Evaluation: You will have the opportunity to provide course feedback through this link.

 *   CANVAS grade-book: The **CANVAS grade-book** is in my professional opinion confusing and inadequate, often giving you an inaccurate picture.
-This is why I typically **disable** it.
-I'll post available grades by L-number in the first module and you can always email me for an up-to-date grade estimate.
+I'd love to disable it and post the grades in another way, but they won't let me.

+* For BIOL301: Access to Pearson's Mastering A&P is integrated through a link in Modules (2nd link from the bottom in Start Here!).
+You have to use this link to synchronize your Mastering account with the course.
+This link also gives you **access to the eBook textbook**!

   [back to TOC](./README.md)